Amana Dishwasher Not Draining? Fix Guide (2026)

 What error code means my Amana dishwasher won’t drain?

-Most standard Amana residential dishwashers do not display a text-based drain error code.
+Most standard Amana residential dishwashers don’t display a text-based drain error code.
 If your unit has a display and shows a numerical fault, a “9-1” or “F9E1” code on some models indicates a drain failure.
 Check your owner’s manual for the specific code list for your model number.
 The quickest diagnostic is the Cancel/Drain forced cycle: if it runs and water exits, the pump is functional.

 Where is the filter on an Amana dishwasher?